 By Huma Tassawar

-My researc5h was on the locally produced handmade carpets called Sharma.
+My research was on the locally produced handmade carpets called Sharma.
 This is the traditional carpet of Hunza, manufactured and produced locally.
 From the yarn, which is made from the hair of the local mountain goats, to the local design and aesthetics of Hunza.

 What led me into my research on Sharma was the fact that there was a cultural shift to be seen in Hunza, mainly due to the rise of